JoeyHendricks/STATS-PAL/README.md

 our system under test and gives us a false understanding of whatever is going on.
-Because this project is based on this raw data philosophy from [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) we base our automated analysis, not on a single metric like the average or the median, but we look into discovering change throughout the entire raw data set, **that is why using raw data is prerequisite for being able to use this comparison algorithm**.
+Because this project is based on this raw data philosophy from [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) we base our automated analysis, not on a single metric like the average or the median, but we look into discovering change throughout the entire raw data set, ***that is why using raw data is a prerequisite for being able to use this comparison algorithm without it, it makes less sense to use this solution.***.

 ## How does the math behind this automated comparison work?